-- Excessive absenteeism or tardiness or any absence without notice. - Unauthorized absence from work station during the workday. - Unauthorized use of telephones, mail system, or other employer-owned equipment. - Supplying false or misleading information when applying for employment or during employment. - Personal use of company gas or credit cards.
+- Excessive absenteeism or tardiness or any absence without notice; - Unauthorized absence from work station during the workday; - Unauthorized use of telephones, mail system, or other employer-owned equipment; - Supplying false or misleading information when applying for employment or during employment; - Personal use of company fuel or credit cards; - Theft or inappropriate removal or possession of company's property; - Falsification of time keeping records; - Working under the influence of alcohol or illegal drugs;

-- Theft or inappropriate removal or possession of property. - Falsification of time keeping records. - Working under the influence of alcohol or illegal drugs. - Possession, distribution, sale, transfer, or use of alcohol or illegal drugs or abuse of prescription drugs in the workplace, while on duty, or while operating employer-owned vehicles or equipment. - Failure or refusal to submit or consent to a required alcohol or drug test. - Fighting or threatening violence in the workplace. - Boisterous or disruptive activity in the workplace. - Negligence or improper conduct leading to damage of employer-owned or customer-owned property. - Insubordination or other disrespectful conduct. - Engaging in unethical or illegal behaviour. - Having a conflict of interest. - Violation of safety or healthy rules. - Smoking in prohibited areas. - Money laundering - Sexual or other unlawful or unwelcome harassment. - Possession of dangerous or unauthorized materials, such as explosives or firearms, in the workplace. - Unauthorized disclosure of business "secrets" or confidential information. - Conduct that reflects adversely upon you, or PAÏR. - Making or publishing false or malicious statements concerning an employee, supplier, client, or PAÏR. - Violation of personnel policies. - Unsatisfactory performance or conduct, or performance or conduct that does not meet the requirements of the position. - Insider Trading (Illegal transaction made basis of privileged information, particularly trading in stock & shares, whose value is likely to be affected by the release of news, of which only few people are aware of); - Frequently making false and misleading statements. - Other circumstances which warrant discipline.
+- Possession, distribution, sale, transfer, or use of alcohol or illegal drugs or abuse of prescription drugs in the workplace, while on duty, or while operating employer-owned vehicles or equipment; - Failure or refusal to submit or consent to a required alcohol or drug test; - Fighting or threatening violence in the workplace; - Boisterous or disruptive activity in the workplace; - Negligence or improper conduct leading to damage of employer-owned or customer-owned property; - Insubordination or other disrespectful conduct; - Engaging in unethical or illegal behaviour; - Having a conflict of interest; - Violation of safety or health rules; - Smoking in prohibited areas; - Money laundering; - Sexual harassment; - Possession of dangerous or unauthorized materials, such as explosives or firearms, in the workplace; - Unauthorized disclosure of business "secrets" or confidential information; - Conduct that reflects adversely upon you, or PAÏR; - Making or publishing false or malicious statements concerning an employee, supplier, client, or PAÏR; - Violation of HR policies; - Unsatisfactory performance or conduct, or performance or conduct that does not meet the requirements of the position; - Insider Trading (Illegal transaction made based on privileged information, particularly trading in stocks & shares, whose value is likely to be affected by the release of news, of which only few people are aware of); - Frequently making false and misleading statements; - Other circumstances which warrant discipline.

-Employment with PAÏR is at mutual consent of PAÏR and the employee, and either party may terminate that relationship at any time, with or without cause, and with or without advance notice.
+Employment with PAÏR is with mutual consent and either party may terminate that relationship at any time as per the terms and conditions of the appointment letter.

-Punctuality and Attendance
+1.6 Punctuality and Attendance

 To maintain a safe and productive work environment, PAÏR expects employees to be reliable and to be punctual in reporting for scheduled work.
-You are also expected to take your lunch/ meal times within the time limits set by your supervisor.
+It is also expected to take lunch/ meal times within the time limits set by the supervisor.
 Absenteeism and tardiness place a burden on other employees and on PAÏR.
-In the rare instances when employees cannot avoid being late to work or are unable to work as scheduled, they should notify their supervisor as soon as possible in advance of the anticipated tardiness or absence.
-If you are going to miss work because you are going to be late or you or a family member is sick, you must notify your supervisor at least 15 minutes before the time you are to report to work.
-Your supervisor will advise you of an alternative person to contact if he or she is unavailable.